lumeland/lume.land/docs/overview/command-line.md

 deno task lume
 ```

-This command will compile your documents to HTML and save them into the dest
+This command compiles your documents to HTML and save them into the dest
 directory (usually `_site`).

-You have also the `deno task build` task as an alias.{.tip}
+There's the `deno task build` task as an alias.{.tip}

 ### Start a local server

-Typically you will want to see the site in your browser so to start a local
+Typically you will want to open the site in your browser so can start a local
-server with your site, add the `--serve` (or `-s`) argument:
+server adding the `--serve` (or `-s`) argument:

 ```sh
 deno task lume --serve
 ```

-You have also the `deno task serve` task as an alias.{.tip}
+There's the `deno task serve` task as an alias.{.tip}

 This command init a **local web server** and starts **watching the changes** of
 your site.
-So if you edit anything, Lume will rebuild the site and reload
+So after changing anything, Lume will rebuild the site and reload
 automatically your browser with the new changes.
 The local server use the port
 `3000` by default but you can change it with the `--port` argument.
 For example: